Enrique134/Poly-Engine/README.md

 # Poly-Engine
-Poly Engine is a 3D rendering engine designed to visualize 3D objects from .obj files.
+Poly Engine is a 2D rendering engine designed to make simple 2D animations.
+It incorporates a new file extension to describe and save 2D models, this extension is '.vtx2'.